alban-read/M1-MICRO-FORTH/M1MicroForth.md

 #### Loop limitations

 - I, J, K work within a word, but NOT across words.
-- LEAVE is supported ONCE in a word inside loops.
+- LEAVE is supported ONCE in a word inside of loops.
 - You can not have multiple LEAVES.
 - WHILE is supported only ONCE.
 - WIERD mash-up combinations of the three different LOOPS do not work.